 Tucked away not far from the Munich Botanical Garden, the Magdalenenklause was built by Effner in 1725-1728.
 Commissioned by Max Emanuel, he didn’t live to see the building’s completion.
 The project was, however, taken over by his son, Elector Karl Albrecht.

 While the Magdalenenklause looks like it’s falling apart, the ruin appearance is intentional.
 Inside there is religious imagery.
-The single-storey building is a place for reflection.
+The single-story building is a place for reflection.

-The newest of the park palaces is Amalienburg.
+The newest of the Schloss Nymphenburg park palaces is Amalienburg.
 Built between 1734 and 1739 by Karl Albrecht, the building was a hunting lodge and “small pleasure palace.”
-The building is lavishly decorated in rococo style.
+The building is lavishly decorated in the rococo style.
 A hall of mirrors sits at the building’s center.
-All of the rooms of the building feature rich decorations with paintings, stucco work, wood carvings, and more.
+All of the rooms of the building feature-rich decorations with paintings, stucco work, wood carvings, and more.

 In the main palace, a selection of rooms on the first floor are open to visitors.
+Nymphenburg Palace hours vary throughout the year so take that into consideration.
 If you’re visiting during the winter, take note that the park palaces are not open.
-The main palace is open year round.
+The main palace is open year-round.

-You will also find the Marstallmuseum on the Nymphenburg Palace grounds.
+You will also find the Marstallmuseum on the Nymphenburg Park grounds.
 The museum houses a collection of Nymphenburg Porcelain as well as a collection of historic carriages and sleighs.

 There is a Schloss Nymphenburg stop on the Tram 17 line.
 However, it’s only a short walk from Romanplatz (tram lines 12 and 16).
 With the S-Bahn, the closest stop is Laim while Rotkreuzplatz is the closest U-Bahn stop.
 Both S-Bahn and U-Bahn are somewhat far away (more than a mile) so you’ll likely want to take a bus (or, from Rotkreuzplatz, a tram) unless you’re feeling energetic.